You can view your payment and billing history on the Billing Details page of your account.

-Your billing date may be one day earlier due to time zone differences.
+Your billing date may be one day earlier or later due to time zone differences.

 If the day of your billing date does not occur in every month (for example, the 31st), you will be billed on the last day of that month instead.

 If you pay for Netflix through a third party, your Netflix billing date may vary from your provider's billing date.

 Sign in to your Account and select Manage payment info.
 Some payment options will direct you to their website to complete the update process.